Table of Contents

 Other Reasons for Losing SSDI Benefits

-Other reasons why your SSDI benefits will cease are the following:
+Other reasons why your SSDI benefits could be ceased are:

 How to Maintain Your SSDI Benefits

-• Notify the SSA if there are any changes to your circumstances such as: changing address, charged with an offense, altering your name, losing custody of a child who is in receipt of SSI benefits, and taking up employment.
+- Notify the SSA if there are any changes to your circumstances such as: changing address, being charged with an offense, altering your name, losing custody of a child who is in receipt of SSI benefits, and taking up employment.

 In the majority of cases, when your situation is reviewed by the SSA, it typically confirms your ongoing need for disability benefits.
 If you can provide medical evidence that your health has not improved and if you have maintained contact with the SSA, your SSDI benefits will probably remain the same.
 If the SSA decides to review your case and you lose your SSDI as a result you may appeal the decision within ten days of the SSA notification.